ovosimpatico/CLI-TikTok/README.md

 </ol>

+> ### State of the project
+>
+> I have been busy with other projects, and I don't plan to add any new features on TikTok-CLI in the future.
+>
+> I will still accept pull requests and issues, and will try to keep it working, but I am not actively developing it anymore.

 ## About the project
 This is a TikTok archiver and viewer.
 It supports watching or archiving your liked tiktoks or from a specific creator.